Curriculum and pedagogy

 Unless the Principal or Regional Director determines that the school must temporarily close due to a disaster or emergency situation, Queensland state schools remain open and students are not sent home during periods of

 If the ambient temperature is between 31 and 35 degrees Celsius and the relative humidity is over 50%, planned vigorous, sustained physical activity should be limited in intensity or duration to less than 60 minutes per session.
 If the ambient temperature is over 36 degrees Celsius and the relative humidity is over 30%, planned vigorous, sustained physical activity should be postponed to a cooler part of the day or even cancelled.

 Drug education and intervention

-Schools manage illicit drug-related incidents in line with their Responsible Behaviour Plan for Students to protect the health and safety of the student/s involved, other students, school staff and the wider community.
+Schools manage illicit drug-related incidents in line with their Student Code of Conduct to protect the health and safety of the student/s involved, other students, school staff and the wider community.

 Physical activity in state schools

 Schools provide opportunities for students to participate in structured and unstructured